ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Beyond the minimal capabilities required of helpers, leaders are generally required to:

-- Support the upload protocol and store client reports for a given PDAParam instance, where each report maps uniquely to a single batch, and index this storage by batch durations;
+- Support the upload protocol and store client reports for a given PPMParam instance, where each report maps uniquely to a single batch, and index this storage by batch durations;
 - Track batch report size during each collect flow and request encrypted output shares from helpers.

-In addition, for each PDAParam instance, leaders are required to:
+In addition, for each PPMParam instance, leaders are required to:

 - Implement and store state for the form of inter- and intra-batch replay mitigation in {{anti-replay}}; and
-- Store helper state associated with a given PDAParam batch.
+- Store helper state associated with a given PPMParam batch.

 ### Collector capabilities

 Collectors statefully interact with aggregators to produce an aggregate output.
-Their input to the protocol is the PDAParam structure, configured out of band, which contains the corresponding batch window and size.
+Their input to the protocol is the PPMParam structure, configured out of band, which contains the corresponding batch window and size.
 For each collect invocation, collectors are required to keep state from the start of the protocol to the end as needed to produce the final aggregate output.

-Collectors must also maintain state for the lifetime of each PDAParam value, which includes key material associated with the HPKE key configuration.
+Collectors must also maintain state for the lifetime of each PPMParam value, which includes key material associated with the HPKE key configuration.

 ## Data resolution limitations